 Food seems to be a constant battle.
 Much of your thinking each day revolves around food and weight.
-You consciously regulate what you eat in order to control your shape or size.
+You consciously and relentlessly regulate what you eat in order to control your shape or size.

 Maybe you eat emotionally or compulsively, using food to calm or soothe yourself.
-Sometimes, you try to compensate for what you've eaten by restricting your intake, exercising, or engaging in other purging behaviors.
+Maybe there are times when you try to compensate for what you’ve eaten by restricting your intake, exercising, or engaging in other purging behaviors.
 It all feels so out of control.

 You’re so uncomfortable with your body that you aren’t living your life.